-The main sources of the ACCP capabilities are the Competency-Based Training in Intensive Care Europe [CoBaTrICE] syllabus, a European Society of Intensive Care Medicine [ESICM] project1.
-And the core capabilities common to all medical training schemes.
-Where appropriate these have been modified to recognise the difference between an ACCP and a medically qualified practitioner.
+The main sources of the ACCP capabilities are the Competency-Based Training in Intensive Care Europe [CoBaTrICE] syllabus, a European Society of Intensive Care Medicine [ESICM] project.
+And the core capabilities common to all medical www.cobatrice.org/02-competencies training schemes.
+Where appropriate, these have been modified to recognise the difference between an ACCP and a medically qualified practitioner.

-1.2 Alignment to Good Medical Practice, Generic Professional Capabilities and Advanced practice requirements
+1.2 Alignment to Good Medical Practice, Generic Professional Capabilities and Advanced Practice Requirements

-A trained ACCP will be working within a medical model of care delivery; therefore, the training requirements are aligned to the four domains of Good Medical Practice [2019], the Generic Professionals Capability Framework [GPCs] and the Multi Professional Framework for Advanced Practitioners [HEE 2017].
+A trained ACCP will be working within a medical model of care delivery; therefore, the training requirements are aligned to the four domains of Good Medical Practice [2019], the Generic Professional Capability Framework and the Multi Professional Framework for Advanced Practitioners [HEE, 2017, merged with NHSE 2023].
 The ACCP Syllabus draws on these resources.